Kansas: Settlement and the Wild West

 Passage of the Homestead Acts in 1862 accelerated settlement and agricultural development in the state.
 After the Civil War, many veterans constructed homesteads in Kansas.
 Many African Americans also looked to Kansas as the land of "John Brown" and, led by freedmen like Benjamin "Pap" Singleton, began establishing black colonies in the state.
 Leaving southern states in the late 1870s because of increasing discrimination, they became known as Exodusters.

 At the same time, the Chisholm Trail was opened and the Wild West era commenced in Kansas.
 Storied lawman Wild Bill Hickok was a deputy marshal at Fort Riley and a marshal at Hays and Abilene.
 Dodge City was home to both Bat Masterson and Wyatt Earp, who worked as lawmen in the town.
 The Dalton Gang robbed trains and banks throughout Kansas and the Southwest and maintained a hideout in Meade.
-In one year alone, eight million head of cattle from Texas boarded trains in Dodge City bound for the East, earning Dodge the nickname "Queen of the Cowtowns".
+During its 19th-century peak, Dodge City shipped up to 500,000 Texas cattle annually, cementing its reputation as the "Queen of the Cowtowns".